Choose a design based on the seed type, color and/or pattern

 Mandan Bride corn (zea mays) originated with the Mandan Indians of Minnesota and North Dakota.
 It is difficult to grow and is prized for its flavor and nutrition.

 Oaxacan Green Dent has been grown as one of the three sisters (corn, squash and beans) for centuries by the Zapotec Indians of southern Mexico.
 It is used to make green tamales.

 Earth Tones Dent is a recent selection of soft colors from a Traditional Native American hard flint dent grinding corn.
 The kernels are dark orange, gold, blue, green, pink and everything in-between.

 Hopi Blue Flour corn has been grown for hundreds of years by Hopi Indians of the American Southwest.
 Sweeter and nuttier than other corns, with about 20% more protein, it's used in making cornmeal, blue tortillas and chips.

-Hopi Magenta Parching corn, grown by the Hopi Indians in the North American Southwest, is prepared for food by first drying and then dry-roasting, making “corn nuts” that can be stored great lengths of time.
+Hopi Magenta Parching corn, grown by the Hopi Indians in the North American Southwest, is prepared for food by first drying and then dry-roasting kernels, making “corn nuts” that can be stored great lengths of time.

 Job's Tears "beads" are the seed cases of a grass from East Asia that can be grown in the U.S. Some cultures use Job's tears as pacifiers and believe a string will guard against a baby's teething pain.

-The Texas Mountain Laurel seed (mescal bean) was used in Central and Southern US indigenous ceremonies and regalia.
+Texas Mountain Laurel seeds (mescal beans) were used in Central and Southern US indigenous ceremonies and regalia.
 It is poisonous if eaten.
 KEEP OUT OF REACH OF CHILDREN AND PETS! ••• This seed was not grown by Saverine Creek.